-The actual smallest park, according to whatever the modern day version of a McWhirter is, is Mill Ends Park in Portland, Oregon, where it occupies less than a third of m².
-But does it count as a park, or is it just a ‘glorified flower pot’, as an angry fan of Prince’s Park lashed out in 2013, while attempting to at least secure the park’s place in international records by making it the site of the world’s shortest fun run: 55 steps, apparently.
+The actual smallest park, according to whatever the modern-day version of a McWhirter is, is Mill Ends Park in Portland, Oregon, where it occupies less than a third of a square-metre.
+But does it count as a park, or is it just a ‘glorified flower pot’, as an angry fan of Prince’s Park lashed out in 2013 while attempting to at least secure the park’s place in international records by making it the site of the world’s shortest fun run: 55 steps, apparently.

 What are the important features of a park?
 Are three trees, a bench and a fence a minimum number of features?
 Is it enough features, or is Prince’s Park just a green or garden that got over-excited due to 1860s Royal wedding fever?

 This definitional problem also affects the upper end of the park scale: if you’re looking for the largest park, do you include vast country parks that are basically just forests?
 Even if you exclude parks outside of urban areas, you end up with the largest being Chugach State Park in Alaska, which despite being larger than Greater London and containing actual mountains is technically speaking in the city of Anchorage.
 You’re going to need a hell of a redevelopment plan to try and beat that record.

 And, having said all that, is Prince’s Park even the smallest park in the UK?
 A 2018 study by Ordnance Survey into Britain’s parks claimed the smallest is the Old Town Maritime Gardens in Hastings, at just 32.8m².
 Okay, it’s a boat with some flower pots in it sitting on some gravel, but can we argue with Ordnance Survey?